mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/job.md

 ---
 title: Job class
+description: Defines the core behavior of a Job that provides an environment to submit, control, and keep track of Program activation and execution.

 ---

 Defines the core behavior of a Job that provides an environment to submit, control, and keep track of Program activation and execution.